 • Contributing RN perspectives on issues being addressed by the health care team (4).

-• RNs intervene, and report when necessary, when others fail to respect the dignity of a person they are caring for or a colleague (including students), recognizing that to be silent and passive is to condone the behavior.
-They speak up, facilitate conversation and adjudicate disputes, as appropriate/required (5).
+• RNs intervene and report, as necessary, when others fail to respect the dignity of a person they are caring for or a colleague (including students), recognizing that to be silent and passive is to condone the behaviour.
+They speak up, facilitate conversation and adjudicate disputes, as appropriate/required (6).

-• When the integrity of RNs is compromised by patterns of institutional behavior or professional practice that erode the ethical environment and the safety of persons receiving care (generating moral distress), RNs express and report their concern individually or collaboratively to the appropriate authority (6).
+• When the integrity of RNs is compromised by patterns of institutional behaviour or professional practice that erode the ethical environment and the safety of persons receiving care (generating moral distress), RNs express and report their concern individually or collaboratively to the appropriate authority (7).

 • Proactively explore supports available through human resources.